 This brief overview of the current guidelines should not be the provider's or payer's only experience with this section of the CPT book.
-Carefully read the complete guidelines in the CPT book; much information is presented regarding aspects of a family history, the body areas and organ systems associated with examinations, and so forth.
+Carefully read the complete guidelines in the CPT book; much information is presented regarding aspects of a family history, the body areas and organ systems associated with examinations, and so forthregarding the elements of medical decision making.